vk-cs/docs-public/docs/en/data-platform/console/instructions/groups-manage/groups-manage.md

 </tablist>
 <tabpanel>

-1. Go to VK Cloud [personal account](https://msk.cloud.vk.com/app/en/).
+1. Go to your VK Cloud [personal account](https://cloud.vk.com/app/en/).
 1. Go to **Data Platform** → **Console**.
 1. Go to the **Groups** tab.
 1. Edit the group using one of the following methods: